 - 1. Hold a current Mississippi cosmetology license. - 2.
 Be at least twenty-one years of age. - 3.
 Have a high school education or the equivalent. - 4.
 Be a graduate of an accredited beauty school. - 5.
-Obtain twelve (12) semester hours credit in "Methods of Training."
+Obtain six (6) semester hours credit in "Methods of Training."

-To be eligible to complete the teacher trainee program, one must successfully complete 750 clock hours of cosmetology trainee instruction with a minimum of two years work experience prior to teacher trainee training or 2,000 clock hours without the work experience.
+To be eligible to complete the teacher trainee program, one must successfully complete 1000 clock hours of cosmetology trainee instruction.